Project Planning principles

 These are specific examples of my experience of working as a project planner with the principles of project planning.
 However, the difference between having it and not having it count for both the Planner and the Planner’s employer.

-For the project planner, having the principles of project planning means:
+Having the principles of project planning means:

 1. Knowing what you’re talking about and being a meaningful asset to your team.